Blackened Shrimp

-- Shrimp – We used fresh Jumbo shrimp for this recipe, but frozen ones work well too.
-To use frozen shrimp, thaw them overnight in a refrigerator over a colander and pat dry them with clean kitchen towels before coating them with spices.
+- Shrimp.
+I use fresh Jumbo shrimp for this recipe, but frozen ones work well too.
+To use frozen shrimp, thaw them overnight in a refrigerator over a colander and pat them dry with clean kitchen towels before coating them with spices.

-- Blackened spice seasoning – This simple spice mix has dried thyme, ground cumin, smoked paprika, cayenne pepper, ground black pepper, and salt.
+- Homemade blackening seasoning.
+This simple spice mix has dried thyme, ground cumin, smoked paprika, cayenne pepper, ground black pepper, and salt.
 It has just enough heat to get your taste buds going.
+If you want to use a store-bought blend, you’ll need two tablespoons for this recipe.

-- Garlic butter – Melted garlic butter adds richness and a subtle garlic flavor giving blackened shrimp a glossy appearance.
+- Garlic butter.
+Melted butter adds richness and a subtle garlic flavor, giving blackened shrimp a glossy appearance.
 It also helps to mellow down the heat.

 How to make blackened shrimp